bmanders716/bmanders716.github.io/cookbook.md

 Almond Bavarian Cream.

 _Ingredients_--1 pint of double cream.
-               Ω†lb. of sweet almonds.
+               Ì†¨b. of sweet almonds.
                1 or 2 drops of essence of almonds.
-               4†oz. of castor sugar.
+               4‡Ø∫. of castor sugar.
-               æ of an ounce packet of gelatine.
+               Ó†Øf an ounce packet of gelatine.
                3 eggs.
-               æ of a pint of milk.
+               Ó†Øf a pint of milk.

 _Method._--Soak the gelatine in the milk.